Dolemite: Production

 Moore first developed the character of Dolemite in his stand-up comedy routines, and the character later appeared on Moore's 1970 debut album, Eat Out More Often, which reached the top 25 on the Billboard 200.
 He released several more comedy albums using this persona.
 In 1973, Moore decided to create a film about Dolemite, paying for most of the production out of his own pocket, and using many of his friends, student filmmakers, and fellow comedians as cast and crew.
 The film was directed by D'Urville Martin, who appears as the villain Willie Green.

 Production started in January, 1974, and continued for over a year - starting and stopping - as funding would allow.
 Filming of interiors was primarily done at the then-closed Dunbar Hotel in Los Angeles, with additional exterior scenes being filmed in the Baldwin Hills area and University Park.

 Release

 Critical reception

-The film received middling reviews from film critics.
-On review aggregator Rotten Tomatoes, the film holds an approval rating of 57% based on 14 reviews, with an average score of 5/10.
+On review aggregator Rotten Tomatoes, the film holds an approval rating of 60% based on 15 reviews, with an average score of 5/10.
 On Metacritic, the film received a score of 67 based on 6 reviews, indicating "generally favorable" reviews.